hfp/xconfigure/config/cp2k/README.md

 ## Intel Compiler<a name="build-instructions"></a>

-<a name="recommended-intel-compiler"></a>Below are the releases of the Intel Compiler, which are known to reproduce correct results according to the regression tests:
+<a name="recommended-intel-compiler"></a>Below are the releases of the Intel Compiler, which are known to reproduce correct results according to the regression tests.
+It is also possible to mix and match different component versions by sourcing from different Intel suites.

 * Intel Compiler&#160;2017 (u0, u1, u2, u3), *and* the **initial** release of MKL&#160;2017 (u0)
     * source /opt/intel/compilers_and_libraries_2017.[*u0-u3*]/linux/bin/compilervars.sh intel64